How to Use Fresh Herbs for Better Cocktails and Infusions

 New at this?
 If the recipe calls for a 750 ml bottle of liquor, cut it down to a reasonable size so that you can try it out first.
 Taste as you go along so that your infusion will not be too strong.
-Filter out as many stray bits as you can.
-Cheesecloth works great, followed up by straining again through a coffee filter.
+Different herbs infuse at different speeds, so checking the flavor as you go can help you avoid ending up with something too sharp or overpowering.

 When creating your own infusions, write down the recipe.
 If it’s good, you’ll want to make it again!
+And if you’re experimenting with herbs in cocktails, notes can help you remember which combinations gave you the best flavor.

 Cocktail Recipes